Vermilion Cliffs National Monument

 Day Use Permits

-- You can get Paria Canyon day-use permits with self-serve envelopes at each trailhead.
+- You can get Paria Canyon day-use permits by using your smartphone to scan a QR Code at each trailhead.
 There are no visitor use limits for day use for Paria Canyon.
 This does not include Coyote Buttes North (The Wave) or Coyote Buttes South day-use areas, which use a separate permit system.

-- You must display your day-use permit on your vehicle windshield at the trailhead.
+- You must display your day-use permit receipt on your vehicle windshield at the trailhead.

 Overnight Use Permits